Frequently Asked Questions

 A:

-1) you will need to discuss joining with the class instructor and get his approval to join
+1) you will need to discuss joining with the class instructor and get his approval to join.

-2) you will need to read and sign a liability waiver, and then read and sign a copy of the class rules, policies, and procedures, acknowledging that you understand and will abide by those rules and policies during training and on the club premises
+2) you will need to read and sign a liability waiver, payment agreement, and then read and sign a copy of the class rules, policies, and procedures, acknowledging that you understand and will abide by those rules and policies during training and on the club premises

 4) you will need to purchase a 1 year membership in one of the national Judo Federations ( USA Judo is $100/year, and USJF is $70/year).
-The instructor will help you with this
+The instructor will help you with this.

 Q: When can I get a black belt?